smythp/intro-python-workshop/sections/types.md

 2. A way of saving some code for reuse.
 3. A way of taking an input, transforming that input, and returning an output.
 The input goes in the parentheses `()`.

 These are all valid ways of thinking about functions.
-Soon we'll be doing more with functions.
+We'll be learning more about functions in later sections.

 [<<< Previous](repl.md) | [Next >>>](variables.md)